Profit Shifting of Multinational Corporations Worldwide: Appendix

 \subsubsection{Data limitations and corrections: imputing missing data}

-While the substantial country coverage, as well as the other advantages of CBCR data, open new avenues for research, several challenges associated with the new data source remain (we summarise them and the above-discussed advantages in Table~\ref{tab:advantages}).
+While the substantial country coverage, as well as the other advantages of CBCR data, open new avenues for research, several challenges associated with the new data source remain (we summarise them and the discussed advantages in Table~\ref{tab:advantages}).
 First, a certain extent of double counting in profit due to intercompany dividends is inevitable---MNCs are instructed not to double count intercompany dividends in revenue, but not instructed to do so explicitly in profit.
 Some countries (e.g. the Netherlands and Sweden) have published associated notes together with their data, showing that domestic operations of MNCs may be considerably affected by this.
-This potential double counting is one consequence of CBCR data being based on financial accounting rather than tax accounting, a limitation shared with most other data sources.
-However, the potential double counting is expected to have a limited effect – since we exclude income of stateless entities \footnote{Stateless entities include not only entities whose stateless status results from a mismatch between the legislation of two jurisdictions (e.g. the case of Apple Sales International in Ireland), but includes also flow-through entity (tax-transparent entities).
-The latter are not considered separate legal entities from their owners, and whose profits are taxed at the level of the owner.}, which might account for 38 per cent of the potential double counting for US MNCs \citep{horstAssessingDoubleCount2020} (more detailed and recent estimates are provided by \citealp{garcia-bernardoDidTaxCuts2021}, exploiting the fact that multiple data sets are available for US MNCs, but not generally for other MNCs, which unfortunately limits further investigation); since using financial accounting has been found to underestimate profit shifting \citep{bilickaComparingUKTax2019}; and since the US CBCR data produces totals reassuringly consistent with other data sources \citet{clausingProfitShiftingTax2020,garcia-bernardoMultinationalCorporationsTax2021}.
-Moreover, there do not seem to be incentives for double counting profits in tax havens, since MNCs know that this data is used for assessing transfer pricing risk.
+We correct for double counting in the following ways.
+First by excluding stateless entities.\footnote{Stateless entities include not only entities whose stateless status results from a mismatch between the legislation of two jurisdictions (e.g. the case of Apple Sales International in Ireland), but includes also flow-through entity (tax-transparent entities).
+The latter are not considered separate legal entities from their owners, and whose profits are taxed at the level of the owner.}.
+Second, some countries such as Sweden, the Netherlands, Italy and the United Kingdom investigated the extent of double counting in domestic profits.
+These range from 16\% in the Netherlands to 51\% in Sweden and the United Kingdom.
+We include such corrections.
+Third, by exploiting the fact that multiple data sets are available for US MNCs and remove double counting of US profits---54\% of US domestic profits (as estimated by \citealp{garcia-bernardoDidTaxCuts2022} using the methodology of \citep{horstAssessingDoubleCount2020}) and 10\% of profits in tax havens.
+Fourth, by removing 10\% of profits in tax havens for non-US MNCs.
+Fifth, by removing 35\% of domestic profits in all other countries, except Slovenia, Latvia, and Luxembourg, where the ETR on domestic profits is higher than foreign profits, and Belgium, Singapore, Isle of Man and Bermuda, where we remove 50\% since the ETR on domestic profits is much lower than of foreign profits.
+As a result, we see a higher correlation between the ETRs paid by domestic and foreign companies (Fig. \ref{fig:correction_etr}).